 For optimal growth, select a site with an acidic soil pH and with plentiful humus.
 Trout lilies grow from corms, the stolons from which allow the plants to spread and form colonies.
 Note this ability helps them to naturalize, in case you wish to grow them but live outside of the regions to which they are native.

-Although they are not of the same genus, when I spot trout lily while hiking through the woods of New England, I naturally think of bluebead lily, as well.
-Both have basal leaves, their nodding flowers are superficially similar, the plants can spread to form large colonies over time, and they can often be found growing in the same places: damp, acidic, wooded areas.
+Both trout and Bluebead lilies have basal leaves, their nodding flowers are superficially similar, the plants can spread to form large colonies over time, and they can often be found growing in the same places: damp, acidic, wooded areas.

 It's not difficult to identify bluebead lily, though, and distinguish it from its fellow native lily.
-Bluebead lily (zones 3-7) is a slightly bigger plant (up to 12 inches or taller), it has more leaves (up to 5), the leaves are not speckled, and its flowers aren't solitary (3-6 flowers bloom in a bunch).
+Bluebead lily (zones 3-7) is a slightly bigger plant (up to 12 inches or taller), it has more leaves (up to five), the leaves are not speckled, and its flowers aren't solitary (three to six flowers bloom in a bunch).
 It also blooms later in the spring than trout lily, so grow both if you're planning a sequence of bloom for your shade garden and need to have something in flower in both mid-spring and late spring.

 Moreover, bluebead lily can boast of an aesthetic feature that trout lily cannot: it bears attractive berries.
 The eponymous berries ("beads") are true-blue in color; although pretty, they are poisonous.
 When a sufficiently large number of these herbaceous perennials are present, the berry display can be quite impressive (especially against a light background).

-Canada lily (zones 3-9) has nodding flowers and attains a height of 2-4 feet.
+Canada lily (zones 3-9) has nodding flowers and attains a height of two to four feet.
 It can bear either a solitary flower or numerous blooms; the University of Vermont suggests "16-20 at most" as the upper end of the spectrum.
 It is a bulb plant that can spread by underground runners to form colonies if conditions are right (it prefers wet ground).

 Turk's cap lily inhabits wet meadows in the wild.
 Each plant can produce numerous flowers, which nod to the ground.
 Michigan lily (Lilium michiganense) is a similar plant, but native to the Midwest.